Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get bill payment agencies

-This describes  how to get all government agencies you can pay into
+This section describes how to get all government agencies you can pay into.

 ```javascript